-- The Galileo Gambit– the putative expert insists that he is an unacknowledged genius, a maverick who is shunned by mainstream science because of his unconventional ideas.
-The antivaccination world has its own master of this gambit.
+- The Galileo Gambit – the putative expert insists that he is an unacknowledged genius, a maverick who is shunned by mainstream science because of his unconventional ideas.
+The anti-vaccine religion has its own master of this gambit.

 - Conspiracy theories – the putative expert claims that some form of “scientific establishment” is suppressing his ideas.

 - The Gish Gallop – the putative expert slickly rattles off a long list of assertions without providing evidence or allowing questions.
 I thoroughly mocked this type of expert recently.

 But in general, we shouldn’t waste time with “experts.”
 There are at least 10 better kinds of evidence that are far superior to authorities.

 Conclusions stated in a press release, even when they are from a major research university, are very weak evidence because they haven’t been peer-reviewed.
 I have a news feed filled with press releases from major research universities, and I’ve found errors in interpretation from the university’s public relations office relative to the real research.
 However, it is possible to use a press release to chase down the actual published, and peer-reviewed study – it’s not completely worthless.
 But some press releases don’t mention the journal, publication date, the title of the paper, or anything to help track down the paper – this is seriously annoying during this time of fake news.

 9. Meeting abstract or poster presentation.